Kumano Kodo

 - Shirts, pants, shorts, underwear, socks, hat, masks

-- Hiking shoes (slippers are available at accommodation)
+- Hiking boots or shoes (slippers are available at accommodation)

 - Hiking Pole(s)